Greece Pet Import Requirements

 Steps 3 and 4 apply.
 Step 5 applies under the following conditions:

-A licensed veterinarian must issue a health certificate.
+A licensed veterinarian must issue a non-commercial health certificate.
 The certificate must then be endorsed by a government veterinarian representing the agency in your country that is responsible for the import and export of live animals.
+The certificate is valid for 10 days from endorsement to the day your pet arrives at the border inspection post.
+(New regulation)

-The EU pet health certificate for Greece is good for transports of 5 or less dogs, cats or ferrets.
-The form is good for 4 months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+The EU Health Certificate for Greece is good for the transport of five or fewer dogs, cats, or ferrets.
+The form is good for six months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+(New regulation).

 Steps 3 and 4 apply.
 Step 5 does not apply.